Meet the HR Bots – the tech trend that’s here to stay

 Whilst these changes were put upon us, I do think they have the power to shape the future of work.

-The global security and workplace solution is something I’m responsible for.
+Naveen: The global security and workplace solution is something I’m responsible for.
 So, one of the areas that I had worked on with my team was to review our business continuity plan.
-As soon as we heard the crisis that hit China, because we had offices in China, we started looking at our business continuity plan to make sure that we were ready, particularly for the worst case scenario, which was either a significant number of our employees getting sick due to COVID or going a hundred percent virtual.
+As soon as we heard the crisis that hit China because we had offices in China, we started looking at our business continuity plan to make sure that we were ready, particularly for the worst-case scenario, which was either a significant number of our employees getting sick due to COVID or going a hundred percent virtual.
 We had to assess if we had the critical infrastructure ready to handle that.
 In addition, the crisis forced employees to work remotely and required Medidata to develop, adapt and improve our remote work policies and procedures.
 I had to play a role with my team on how we are going to do that.
 We took a pulse of employee sentiment to check on their wellbeing and make sure managers and employees had resources to do their job.
-We engaged TaskHuman, which is an app that helps you get a life coach, yoga sessions, physical fitness sessions, anything related to nutrition, a psychiatry session, a psychologist session, to take that additional step to help our employees during this difficult time.
+We engaged TaskHuman, which is an app that connects our employees 1:1 over video call with life coaches, yoga instructors, physical fitness trainers, etc., on 1000s of topics related to wellbeing, to take that additional step to help our employees during this difficult time.

 Constantly we’ve had to evolve, and learn how to fly this plane fairly quickly, while we were still building it.